Human rights in Algeria: Children's rights

 A child can inherit Algerian nationality from either parent.
 The child of a Muslim father is automatically Muslim.
 Education through high school is free and, up to age 16, compulsory.
 Although illegal, child abuse is a problem, attributed to a "culture of violence".
-Child sexual abuse is technically punishable by 10–20 years in prison but offenders rarely receive such long sentences.
+Child sexual abuse is technically punishable by 10-20 years in prison but offenders rarely receive such long sentences.
 Algeria is not a signatory of the 1980 Hague Convention on the Civil Aspects of International Child Abduction.

 There is no organized system of adoption in Algeria, and orphans and other children are placed with guardians in accordance with the so-called "Kafala" system, under which the children are in a "precarious" situation, with very little in the way of individual rights, according to the UN Committee on the Rights of the Child.
 The system is inconsistent with the UN Convention on the Rights of the Child.
+Similar to other countries in the Maghreb region, this results in a high number of children in institutions in Algeria.